risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

 ## Scale-in

 Scale-in here refers to the process of decreasing the computational resources to align with the current workload or operational requirements.
 By default, there's a 5-minute delay in scale-in operations.
 The delay is intentional to prevent unnecessary heavy recovery operations caused by transient failures like network jitters and CPU stalls.
-To manually trigger immediate scale-in:
+To manually trigger immediate scale-in, use the following statement:

 ```sql
 risingwave ctl meta unregister-worker {id}